 Early myeloid lineage choice is not initiated by random PU.1 to GATA1 protein ratios.

 The mechanisms underlying haematopoietic lineage decisions remain disputed.
-Lineage-affiliated transcription factors with the capacity for lineage reprogramming, positive auto-regulation and mutual inhibition have been described as being expressed in uncommitted cell populations.
-This led to the assumption that lineage choice is cell-intrinsically initiated and determined by stochastic switches of randomly fluctuating cross-antagonistic transcription factors.
-However, this hypothesis was developed on the basis of RNA expression data from snapshot and/or population-averaged analyses.
+Lineage-affiliated transcription factors1, 2 with the capacity for lineage reprogramming3, positive auto-regulation4, 5 and mutual inhibition6, 7 have been described as being expressed in uncommitted cell populations8.
+This led to the assumption that lineage choice is cell-intrinsically initiated and determined by stochastic switches of randomly fluctuating cross-antagonistic transcription factors3.
+However, this hypothesis was developed on the basis of RNA expression data from snapshot and/or population-averaged analyses9, 10, 11, 12.
 Alternative models of lineage choice therefore cannot be excluded.
 Here we use novel reporter mouse lines and live imaging for continuous single-cell long-term quantification of the transcription factors GATA1 and PU.1 (also known as SPI1).
-We analyse individual haematopoietic stem cells throughout differentiation into megakaryocytic-erythroid and granulocytic-monocytic lineages.
-The observed expression dynamics are incompatible with the assumption that stochastic switching between PU.1 and GATA1 precedes and initiates megakaryocytic-erythroid versus granulocytic-monocytic lineage decision-making.
+We analyse individual haematopoietic stem cells throughout differentiation into megakaryocytic–erythroid and granulocytic–monocytic lineages.
+The observed expression dynamics are incompatible with the assumption that stochastic switching between PU.1 and GATA1 precedes and initiates megakaryocytic–erythroid versus granulocytic–monocytic lineage decision-making.
 Rather, our findings suggest that these transcription factors are only executing and reinforcing lineage choice once made.
 These results challenge the current prevailing model of early myeloid lineage choice.